usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 Elevator control panels shall have the following features:

 1. Buttons.
 All control buttons shall be at least 3/4 in (19 mm) in their smallest dimension.
 They shall be raised or flush.
 2. Tactile, Braille, and Visual Control Indicators.
-All control buttons shall be designated by Braille and by raised standard alphabet characters for letters, arabic characters for numerals, or standard symbols as shown in <a href="91standards_figures/fig23a.htm" title="Fig. 23(a)">Fig. 23(a)</a>, and as required in ASME A17.1-1990.
+All control buttons shall be designated by Braille and by raised standard alphabet characters for letters, arabic characters for numerals, or standard symbols as shown in [Fig. 23(a)](#figure23a), and as required in ASME A17.1-1990.
 Raised and Braille characters and symbols shall comply with 4.30.
-The call button for the main entry floor shall be designated by a raised star at the left of the floor designation (see <a href="91standards_figures/fig23a.htm" title="Fig. 23(a)">Fig. 23(a)</a>).
+The call button for the main entry floor shall be designated by a raised star at the left of the floor designation (see [Fig. 23(a)](#figure23a)).
 All raised designations for control buttons shall be placed immediately to the left of the button to which they apply.
 Applied plates, permanently attached, are an acceptable means to provide raised control designations.
 Floor buttons shall be provided with visual indicators to show when each call is registered.
 The visual indicators shall be extinguished when each call is answered.
 3. Height.
 All floor buttons shall be no higher than 54 in (1370 mm) above the finish floor for side approach and 48 in (1220 mm) for front approach.
-Emergency controls, including the emergency alarm and emergency stop, shall be grouped at the bottom of the panel and shall have their centerlines no less than 35 in (890 mm) above the finish floor (see <a href="91standards_figures/fig23a.htm" title="Fig. 23(a)">Fig. 23(a)</a> and <a href="91standards_figures/fig23b.htm" title="(b)">(b)</a>).
+Emergency controls, including the emergency alarm and emergency stop, shall be grouped at the bottom of the panel and shall have their centerlines no less than 35 in (890 mm) above the finish floor (see [Fig. 23(a)](#figure23a) and [(b)](#figure23b)).
 4. Location.
-Controls shall be located on a front wall if cars have center opening doors, and at the side wall or at the front wall next to the door if cars have side opening doors (see <a href="91standards_figures/fig23c.htm" title="Fig. 23(c)">Fig. 23(c)</a> and <a href="91standards_figures/fig23d.htm" title="(d)">(d)</a>).
+Controls shall be located on a front wall if cars have center opening doors, and at the side wall or at the front wall next to the door if cars have side opening doors (see [Fig. 23(c)](#figure23c) and [(d)](#figure23a)).

+{% figure Figure 23a %}
+{% asset design-standards/fig_23a_panel_detail.gif alt="figure 23a" %}
+{% figcaption %}
+<strong>Panel Detail.</strong> The diagram illustrates the symbols used for the following control buttons: floor numerals and letters, main entry floor (star), door closed (two arrows pointing together), door open (two arrows pointing apart), emergency alarm (bell symbol), and emergency stop (X within an octagon).
+The diagram further states that the octagon symbol for the emergency stop shall be raised but the X (inside the octagon) is not.
+The numeral height for floor indicators and symbols is 5/8 inch (16 mm) and the control button diameter is 3/4 inch (19 mm).
+{% endfigcaption %}
+{% endfigure %}
+ ---
+{% figure Figure 23b %}
+{% asset design-standards/fig_23b_car_control_height.gif alt="figure 23b" %}
+{% figcaption %}
+<strong>Car Control Height.</strong> Maximum height for control buttons and mechanisms is 54 inches (1370 mm).
+Minimum height is 35 inches (890 mm).
+{% endfigcaption %}
+{% endfigure %}
+ ---
+{% figure Figure 23c %}
+{% asset design-standards/fig_23c_alternate_locations_of_panel.gif alt="figure 23c" %}
+{% figcaption %}
+<strong>Alternate Locations of Panel with Center Opening Door.</strong> Control panel locations are shown on either side of the center opening door.
+{% endfigcaption %}
+{% endfigure %}
+ ---
+{% figure Figure 23d %}
+{% asset design-standards/fig_23d_alternate_locations_of_panel.gif alt="figure 23d" %}
+{% figcaption %}
+<strong> Alternate Locations of Panel with Side Opening Door.</strong> Control panel locations are shown to the right of the side opening door and to the left on the adjacent wall.
+{% endfigcaption %}
+{% endfigure %}

 #### 4.10.13* Car Position Indicators